Discover more from Risk+Progress

 A half-step toward a better future

 Immigration is one of the most contentious issues today, with a growing chorus of voices calling for more restricted borders.
 But the data are clear, as outlined here, free global migration would bring more growth and innovation, necessities in the face of growing global challenges.
 Presently, however, truly open borders are politically unpalatable.
-For this reason, we propose a radical new approach that balances short-term concerns with long-term benefits.
+For this reason, I propose a radical new approach that balances short-term concerns with long-term benefits.

 Most of the world employs a discretionary immigration model wherein a prospective immigrant files an application, pays a nominal fee, and government bureaucrats determine eligibility for an entry visa.
 The visa can later be converted into Permanent Residence, or a “Green Card.”

 In the US, immigration is discretionary and largely based on family reunification.
 Some 81 percent of immigrant visas are issued to family members of American citizens, and only 5 percent for employment or investment.
 This stands in contrast to many other countries, where “merit” plays a larger role in admission.

 The drawbacks of the American system are numerous and beyond the scope of this article.
 But generally speaking, it subjects immigrants to huge risks, is opaque, and unpredictable.
 It’s also too restrictive, especially for young and educated individuals who seek to live, work, and contribute to the United States.

 A competing immigration model can be found just north of the border.
 Canada’s system seeks to admit migrants on the basis of “merit” rather than familial relation.
 In the Canadian system, immigrant character traits are assigned point values.
 For example, a prospective migrant gets a certain number of points for English proficiency, work experience, education level….etc.
 If the immigrant accumulates enough points, they become eligible for a visa.